lampepfl/progfun-wiki/CheatSheet.md

     getMapValue("a")  // "Value found: 42"
     getMapValue("c")  // "No value found"

-However, this is a less idiomatic use of the `Option` type.
-The function `getMapValue` could be better written as:
+Most of the times when you write a pattern match on an option value, the same expression can be written more concisely using combinator methods of the `Option` class.
+For example, the function `getMapValue` can be written as follows:

     def getMapValue(s: String): String =
       myMap.get(s).map("Value found: " + _).getOrElse("No value found")